Toric Einstein 4-manifolds with nonnegative sectional curvature: Uniqueness of the Einstein metric when the Einstein metric when chi(M)=4

 Putting it back to the formula for $\Ric{V_i}{V_j}$, we get that all entries of $g_{ij}^\Omega$ must satisfy

-Noticing that $\phi$ is determined by the principal Dirichlet eigenfunction of the orbit space, we have thus obtained a second order linear elliptic PDE for $g_{ij}^\Omega$.
-We now show that a solution of the PDE satisfying both the Dirichlet and Neumann boundary conditions must be identically zero.
-Observe that $u_0:=g_{11}^\Omega+g_{22}^\Omega$ is a solution and it is positive except at vertices, where it is zero.
-Assume $u$ is a solution to the PDE satisfying homogeneous Dirichlet boundary condition and admitting smooth even extension across all edges, then since at each vertex the second derivatives of $u_0$ are non-vanishing, we know $w:=\frac{u}{u_0}$ vanishes along the boundary and we have in the interior of $\Sigma$
+Noticing that $\phi$ is determined by the principal Dirichlet eigenfunction of the orbit space, we have thus obtained a second order linear elliptic PDE for $g_{ij}^\Omega$ over the interior of $\Sigma$.
+An obstacle is that the coefficients of the PDE blow up near $\partial\Sigma$.
+However, for our purpose we only need to consider a very special class of solutions.
+To be more specific, we use $R^{\text{even}}$ to denote the set of functions on $\Sigma$ that admits a smooth even extension across all edges, as was the convention in section \ref{2}.
+We need to show the following: \begin{lemma} Consider the equation \ref{eq:9}.
+Given any Dirichlet boundary condition there is at most one solution to the boundary value problem among functions in $R^{\text{even}}$. \end{lemma} \begin{proof} Observe that $u_0:=g_{11}^\Omega+g_{22}^\Omega$ is a solution and it is positive except at vertices, where it is zero.
+By Lemma \ref{2.2}, it is an element in $R^{\text{even}}$.
+Now assume $u$ is a solution among $R^{\text{even}}$ to the PDE satisfying homogeneous Dirichlet boundary condition.
+Since by Lemma \ref{2.2} at each vertex the second derivatives of $u_0$ are non-vanishing, we know $w:=\frac{u}{u_0}$ continues up to the boundary, vanishes along the boundary, and we have in the interior of $\Sigma$